South African "Must-Dos"

-Ask a South African about any of the following things to do in Cape Town and they’d say you “must” do them all.
+Ask a South Capetonian about any of the following things to do in Cape Town and they'd say you "must" do them all.

-As we learned during our six months living in Cape Town, “must” has a different meaning here.
-It’s less of an order and more of a suggestion.
+But, as we learned from living in Cape Town, "must" has a different meaning here than back in Canada, where we grew up.
+It's less of an order and more of a suggestion.

 So if a Capetonian says, "You must join us for drinks," they really mean, "Come for drinks if you feel like it."

 And when we say you "must" do the following things in Cape Town, we mean the same.

 …Well, except for a few of them.
 For a few Cape Town must-dos we really mean it.

 5 True Cape Town Must-Dos

 For these things to do in Cape Town, we really mean it when we say you must do them.